themastersheep/tmux-workspaces/README.md

 A simple `tmux` plugin for efficiently managing and switching between workspaces.
 The plugin leverages the `fzf` fuzzy finder for an intuitive selection interface and integrates custom configurations for workspace discovery.

+Create, or switch to a "workspace" from configured source code / project paths.
+A workspace / tmux session is created, named using the selected path.
+With a simple tmux key binding, find and jump to where you want to go using fzf, and create or open an existing session.

 #### Features
 * List Current Sessions: Displays active `tmux` sessions for quick switching.
 * Dynamic Workspace Discovery: Searches specified directories for workspace paths.